Q42/Qlassified-Android/README.md

 Qlassified.Service.getString("SomeKey");
 ```

-As you can see, it's pretty easy to save and secure your key/value pair data.
+As you can see, it's pretty easy to save and secure your key/value paired data.

-__An example project, using the above Shared Preference Service is available in this repository__
+__[An example project](https://github.com/Q42/Qlassified-Android/tree/master/example), using the above Shared Preference Service is available in this repository__

 ## Return values